hashicorp/terraform-provider-google/website/docs/r/google_project_default_service_accounts.html.markdown

 The following arguments are supported:

-- `project` - (Required) The project ID.
-Changing this forces the actions to be applied in the new project.
+- `project` - (Required) The project ID where service accounts are created.

-- `action` - (Optional) The action to be performed in the default service accounts.
-Valid values are: deprivilege, delete, disable.
+- `action` - (Required) The action to be performed in the default service accounts.
+Valid values are: `DEPRIVILEGE`, `DELETE`, `DISABLE`.
+Note that `DEPRIVILEGE` action will ignore the REVERT configuration in the restore_policy

 - `restore_policy` - (Optional) The action to be performed in the default service accounts on the resource destroy.
-  Valid values are NONE and REACTIVATE.
-If set to REACTIVATE it will attempt to restore all default SAs.
+Valid values are `NONE` and `REVERT`.
+If set to `REVERT` it will attempt to restore all default SAs but in the `DEPRIVILEGE` action.

 ## Attributes Reference